 You can set hot pots on sintered surfaces without issue, since the fusion of materials is so tight and strong.

 You can prepare food directly on sintered surfaces without scratching them; however, you will dull your knives if you cut food directly on these countertops.

 However, these surfaces are very expensive compared to other countertop types.
-Because they are so dense, they take a lot longer to cut, increasing production time and cost.
+Because they are so dense, they take a lot longer to cut and fabricate, increasing production time and cost.